Andrew Lester pleads not guilty in shooting of Ralph Yarl, who went to the wrong house

 “We’re frustrated with law enforcement and their failure to take responsibility for the denial of this family’s due process.
 No one has owned up to it,” Merritt said.
 “This 16-year-old unarmed boy didn’t actually pose a threat.
 But far too often in America, his skin alone is his weapon.”

-Clay County Prosecuting Attorney Zachary Thompson said there was a racial component to the case, but there was nothing in the charging documents to specify whether the shooting was racially motivated.
+Clay County Prosecuting Attorney Zachary Thompson said there was a racial component to the case, but there was nothing in the charging documents to specify it was a racially motivated shooting.

-A spokesman for Thompson's office also said Lester wouldn't be charged with a hate crime because it would be a lesser degree of felony than what he has been charged with.
+A spokesman for his office also said Lester wouldn’t be charged with a hate crime because it would be a lesser degree of felony than what he has been charged with.

-It's unclear if Lester plans to mount a defense under the state's "stand your ground" law, which does not require a person defending life or property to retreat before taking violent action.
+It’s unclear if Lester plans to mount a defense under the state’s “stand your ground” law, which does not require a person defending life or property to have to retreat before taking violent action.

 Lester’s legal representation could not immediately be reached for comment Wednesday.